kripken/ammo.js/README.markdown

     back into other bindings functions.
 In other words, you should normally never have to see a raw pointer.

+  * All the bindings functions that return pointers/references/objects will return wrapped pointers.
+The only potentially confusing case is when they are returning a null pointer.
+In that case, you will get NULL (a global singleton with a wrapped pointer of 0) instead of null (the JavaScript builtin object) or 0.
+The reason is that by always returning a wrapper, you can always take the output and pass it back to another binding function, without that function needing to check the type of the argument.

 Reporting Issues
 ================